getemratan/100-days-of-code/LOG.md

 **Details**:

- - Figured out how to find Palindrome of a number using recursion and without recusion.
+ - Writing fibonacci series for a number with and without recursion.

 **Link to work**: [Github](https://github.com/getemratan/CPP-Programs/blob/master/FibonacciSeries.cpp)